sffc/placeholdr/README.md

     }

 Note that this CSS must be included *after* the Placeholdr library.
 If this is not possible, add the `!important` flag to your color declaration.

+## Contributing

+Fork this repository on Github, make your changes, and submit a pull request.
+Feel free to add your name to the copyright.
+I use the [Closure Compiler](http://closure-compiler.appspot.com/home) on "Simple" mode to minify the JavaScript.